As with any investment, there are risks associated with crowdfunding investments, particularly when investing in startups.

 3. Your holding in the business may be diluted

 If the business raises more funds at a later date (which most startups do) the percentage of equity you hold in it may decrease relative to what you originally bought.
 Dilution in itself is not a bad thing, but it is something you need to be aware of.

 In order to mitigate the risks attached to crowdfunding investments, many investors seek to invest in a diverse portfolio of businesses.
 Many startups do not succeed, hence the importance of having a diversified portfolio, as even if just a few of your investments are successful, they may deliver a large enough return to make up for any potential losses.
-To date, less than 6% of businesses to fund on Crowdcube have failed, demonstrating the sophistication of crowd investors.
+To date, only 14% of businesses to fund on Crowdcube have failed, demonstrating the sophistication of crowd investors.